MicrosoftDocs/Contribute/Contribute/architecture-center/sample-solution-templates.md

 ## Next steps

-> Link to Docs and Training articles, along with any third-party documentation.
+> Link to Microsoft Learn documentation and training content, along with any third-party documentation.
 > Where should I go next if I want to start building this?
 > Are there any relevant case studies or customers doing something similar?
 > Is there any other documentation that might be useful?
 Are there product documents that go into more detail on specific technologies that are not already linked?